Axway/streams-open-docs/content/en/docs/metrics.md

 ## Metrics types

-Although we assume your are familiare with the Prometheus metrics format, here is a quick explanation of the main metrics types produced by [micrometer](https://micrometer.io/docs/registry/prometheus) and how to make use of them:
+Although we assume you are familiar with the Prometheus metrics format, here is a quick explanation of the main metrics types produced by [micrometer](https://micrometer.io/docs/registry/prometheus) and how to make use of them:

 * Gauge: A gauge is the simplest metric to use.
 Like the fuel gauge of a car, it is a value that goes up and down